ddxv/mobile-network-traffic/README.md

 ## Checking traffic

-This part is easy simply open waydroid, install the target app and browse.
-Then open your local browser to see the traffic that was captured.
+Open your local browser `http://127.0.0.1:8081/#/flows` and then on waydroid open the target app to see live traffic.
 A quick launch of the above tools once installed can be found with:
 `./proxysetup.sh -w`
 OR
 `./tmuxlauncher.sh`